Clifford254KE/Customer-Analysis/README.md

 - PostgreSQL- Used for storing and querying the customer dataset
 - pgAdmin- A software environment used for writing, testing, and executing SQL queries.
 - Excel for data cleaning
-- Tableau for data for creating dashboard and reporting
+- Tableau for data for creating a dashboard and reporting

 ### Data Cleaning and Preparation
 ---